 - Selling in your price point

-- Selling your property type (condo, townhouse, single-family home, duplex, etc.)
+- Selling your property type (condo, townhouse, single-family home, etc.)

-- A solid, above-average sale-to-list price ratio (meaning they, on average, fetch more for their sellers than their peers)
+- An above-average sale-to-list price ratio (meaning they on average fetch more for their sellers than their peers)

 - A history of going above and beyond for their clients